It Pays to Look at the Layout of Technology in a Space

 Where does beauty exist?
 The obvious response is art and nature.
 But as architect Don Ruggles, of Ruggles Mabe Studio, suggests during a recent keynote presentation at the Design + Tech Connection event, beauty is everywhere.
 It’s primitive, instinctual, subconscious, and, ultimately it influences how we perceive people, places and things.
-Beautiful things are approachable and instill a sense of peace and well-being — exactly how integrators want their clients to feel about their own technology designs.
+Beautiful things are approachable and instill a sense of peace and well-being — exactly how integrators want their clients to feel about the aesthetics of their own technology integrations.

 As Ruggles pointed out during his presentation, “Beauty, Neuroscience and Architecture, Timeless Patterns and Their Influence on Well-being,” at the inaugural conference, held in December in New York City, there are proven techniques, traditionally applied in home construction, design and architecture that impact clients’ immediate response and satisfaction and foster an ongoing sense of health and well-being.